This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Sexual assault is unwanted sexual contact made by another person.
 You may not agree to the contact, or you may agree to it because you are pressured, forced, or threatened.
 Sexual assault can include touching your genital areas (vagina or penis), or rape.
 Rape is when a man's penis enters the vagina of a female, or the anus or mouth of a male or female.
 Sexual assault is not your fault.
 The attacker is always at fault.

-- Antibiotics: These help prevent sexually transmitted infections caused by bacteria.
+- Antibiotics help prevent or treat sexually transmitted infections caused by bacteria.
 These medicines can help prevent gonorrhea, chlamydia, and syphilis.
 Take them as directed.

-- Emergency contraceptive medicine: These help prevent pregnancy.
+- Emergency contraceptive medicine help prevent pregnancy.
 Take them as directed.

 Seek support or counseling: